 Neo4j Browser, a developer-focused tool that allows developers to execute Cypher queries and visualize the results, is the default developer interface for both Enterprise and Community editions of Neo4j database.
 It comes out-of-the-box with all of Neo4j’s graph database offerings, including Neo4j Server (community and enterprise editions) and Neo4j Desktop (all OS versions).

 Its visualization functionality is designed to display a node-graph representation of the underlying data stored in the database in response to a given Cypher query, showing circles for nodes and lines for relationships.
-Neo4j Browser also provides some functionality for styling with color and size based on node labels and relationship types.
-You can also customize your own styles by importing a GRASS (graph-stylesheet) file for Neo4j Browser to reference.
+Neo4j Browser also provides some functionality for styling with color and size based on node labels and relationship types, or you can customize your own styles by importing a GRASS (graph-stylesheet) file for Neo4j Browser to reference.
 You can also use the built-in drop-down buttons on query result panes to easily export the data to PNG, SVG, or CSV formats.

 Bloom is Neo4j’s standalone product for visualization that is accessible with a commercial license or for free with Neo4j Desktop (single user).
 This tool was designed for business analysts and other non-developers to interact with data stored in the graph database without writing any code.

 Users can use natural language to query the database and explore patterns, clusters, and traversals in their graph data.
 It is also possible to create different dissections of the graph (called perspectives) that allow users to view different aspects and slices of graph data for further analysis.